 In 2000, the adjusted Sheboygan urbanized area was 47.11 square miles.
 By 2010, the adjusted Sheboygan urbanized area had expanded by nearly 4.8 percent to 49.35 square miles.
+Between Update to the Year 2045 Sheboygan Area Transportation Plan

-Between 2000 and 2010, the adjusted urbanized area expanded to include additional portions of the City of Sheboygan Falls, the Village of Howards Grove, and the Towns of Mosel and Wilson, but also contracted to exclude a portion of the Town of Sheboygan Falls.
+2000 and 2010, the adjusted urbanized area expanded to include additional portions of the City of Sheboygan Falls, the Village of Howards Grove, and the Towns of Mosel and Wilson, but also contracted to exclude a portion of the Town of Sheboygan Falls.